Updated June 8, 2019 –

 “If policymakers want to counteract the job losses in small business, they need to do more than say that the cause is decreased demand,” he concluded.
 “Rather, they need to stimulate the small business heavy industries that were badly damaged by the recession and keep credit flowing.”

 Amen.
-Naturally, it follows that new strategies for small business credit are needed.
-However, now there’s a bigger problem.
+Naturally, it follows that new strategies for small business credit were warranted and a major reason why Mr. Trump was elected.

 From the Coach’s Corner, here’s a resource link: